-Similarly, if you put wet hands into oven mitts and reach for a hot baking pan, you’re going to conduct the intense heat of the oven right into your damp skin.
-Ouch!
+Similarly, if you put wet hands into oven mitts and reach for a hot baking sheet, you’re going to conduct the intense heat of the oven right into your damp skin.

-It’s not only a challenge to work in a cluttered space, it’s dangerous.
+It’s not only a challenge to work in a cluttered space, it’s also incredibly dangerous.

-I have a ceramic cooktop, and it’s tempting to use it as an additional counter.
-However, my son the firefighter says this is a big no-no.
+I have a flat, ceramic stovetop, and it’s tempting to use it as an additional counter.
+However, my son, the firefighter, says this is a big no-no.

-Unless you’ve got food cooking in a pot, the stove top should be clear.
+Unless you have food cooking in a pot, the top of any stove should be completely clear.

-In addition, you need to keep clear paths between the stove, fridge, sink, and table.
+In addition to the stovetop and oven, you need to keep clear paths between the oven, fridge, sink, and table.
 Children’s toys are particularly treacherous when strewn across a kitchen floor.